AlexanderB92/ctype-exp/README.md

   - The **admin** wants the toggles to reliably enable/disable any of the features you created earlier
   - The **admin** needs a way to see which Feature Toggles exist and their status

-**4. The hypothetical client has several features, that are only being used part of the week/month/year, and would like a way to be able to schedule Feature Toggles.
+**4. The hypothetical client has several features, that are only being used part of the week/month/year, and would like a way to be able to schedule Feature Toggles.**

 ## Deploying the application
 As mentioned the client is running a large monolithic system, and would like to explore cloud and microservices architecture.
 As such, it would be a huge plus if the prototype could incorporate some of these elements.

+## Time estimation
+This assignment is set to take between 4-8 hours.

 ## Notes
 - The Deployment step is also evaluated and can be priortized over some of the requirements if needed.